Haiti: Racial discrimination

 Under colonial rule, Haitian mulattoes were generally privileged above the black majority, though they possessed fewer rights than the white population.
 Following the country's independence, they became the nation's social elite.
 Numerous leaders throughout Haiti's history have been mulattoes.
-During this time, the slaves and the affranchis were given limited opportunities toward education, income, and occupations, but even after gaining independence, the social structure remains a legacy today as the disparity between the upper and lower classes have not been reformed significantly since the colonial days.
+During this time, the enslaved persons and the affranchis were given limited opportunities toward education, income, and occupations, but even after gaining independence, the social structure remains a legacy today as the disparity between the upper and lower classes have not been reformed significantly since the colonial days.
 Making up 5% of the nation's population, mulattoes have retained their preeminence, evident in the political, economic, social and cultural hierarchy in Haiti.
-As a result, the elite class today consists of a small group of influential people who are generally light in color and continue to establish themselves in high, prestigious positions.
+As a result, the elite class today consists of a small group of influential people who are generally light in color.